AnotherFoxGuy/cmakepp/README.md

 # Usage
 Look through the files in the package.
 Most functions will be commented and the other's usage can be inferred.
-All functions are available as soon as you include the `cmakepp.cmake` file.
+All functions are avaiable as soon as you include the `cmakepp.cmake` file.
 To find functionality browse the `README.md` files throughout this project.

 # Feature Overview